ARM-software/abi-aa/design-documents/elf64-loadable-unit-marking-rationale.rst

 present or not enabled the HINT space instructions execute as a NOP.

-A feature that only uses the HINT space, by definition, does not have any hardware requirements.
+A feature that only uses the HINT space, by definition, does not have any architecture requirements.
 The feature may require that the program loader take some action such as enabling the Guard Page (GP) bit for programs that have the ``GNU_PROPERTY_AARCH64_FEATURE_1_BTI`` set.

-A separate program property is required for features that can be optionally enabled.
+A separate program property such as ``GNU_PROPERTY_AARCH64_FEATURE_1_AND`` is required for features that can be optionally enabled.

 Representing features in properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~